alexLaiii/alexLaiii/README.md

 A collection of documented Python solutions and explanations for algorithm practice.

 **Tech Stack:** Python, Data Structures, Algorithms
+### Personal Porfolio
+A simple personal portfolio website I built back in early 2023, before “vibe coding” became common.
+Not much is going on visually, but it was handcrafted and represents my early experience with web development.
 ## Tech Stack

 **Languages:** Python, JavaScript, Java, C++